-We teamed up with our friends at Bee Raw to provide you with a comprehensive honey and cheese pairing guide.
+We teamed up with our friends at Bee Raw honey company to provide you with a comprehensive honey and cheese pairing guide.
 We recommend sourcing raw honey for the cheese pairing experience, as raw (non-heat treated) honey is much more flavorful and dynamic than its pasteurized counterpart.
 Interestingly enough, the philosophy around raw honey - its culinary and nutritional benefits, parallels the benefits of raw milk cheese (See What is Raw Milk Cheese?).

 Recommended Cheese Pairings: Fresh & Bloomy Rind Cheeses

 Rich, fresh styles such as a creamy ricotta, fresh goat cheese, or soft-ripened bloomy rind styles with a bright, fresh flavor profile are the best pairing for buckwheat honey.
 The pairing philosophy is similar to pairing a dark ale, stout, or porter with a fresher cheese variety.
 Opposites compliment and contrast each other to provide a balanced pairing experience.

 Recommended Cheese Pairings: Mild, Sweet and Grassy Semi-Firm Aged Cheeses

 This honey's bright citrus notes call for a cheese accompaniment that is grassy and sweet in its flavor profile.
 This could include medium-aged sheep milk cheeses from the Pyrenees or semi-soft cow milk tommes.
 The combination is an even more juicy and citrus flavor that would be beautiful paired with an IPA or pale ale.